jbrunton/chat-demo/services/api/architecture.md

 ## Messages

-The uniquely identified entity representing a message in the system is a {@link domain/entities/messages/message!SentMessage | SentMessage}.
-There are a few value objects which represent how messages are processed and dispatched:
+The uniquely identifiable entity representing a message in the system is a {@link domain/entities/messages/message!SentMessage | SentMessage}.
+Before being sent, there are a few value objects which represent how messages are processed and dispatched:

 1. An {@link domain/entities/messages/message!IncomingMessage | IncomingMessage} represents a new message received by the system.
 At this point it has not been processed or stored.
 2. A message prefixed with a forward slash (e.g. `/help`) is considered to be a command, represented by an {@link domain/entities/commands!IncomingCommand | IncomingCommand}.